lets-program-together/nyc-otters-2017-phase3/week-7/thursday.md

   **[Solo Project] IMDB Clone**

   Build an IMDB clone with React using the [OMDB API](http://www.omdbapi.com/).
+This should be an almost client side only application.

   In the Lil' Twitter challenge, a design was provided to you, which you componentized.
 In this project, you will focus on design -- specifically you will focus on UI and software design using React.